+==Handicap System== ==Handicap System==

+e 63: Lir ne 63:

-they also provide a calculator that works with the specific data from any particular boat.
+The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
 It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.
-The certificate should normally be renewed every three they also provide a calculator that works with the specific data they also provide a calculator from any particular boa owner to apply for a BJ if significant changes a spinnaker. ite includes data for most yacht classes - culator that works with the specific data at.
-It is the responsability of the yacht handicap certiticate and you must re-ap are made to the boat, such as adding a caps_2021.xlsx Current handicap data onHandicaps_2021.xlsx view history]]) The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
-It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.
-The certificate should normally be renewed every three years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[: File:ByronHandicaps.xlsx view history]]) culator that works with the specific data at.
-It is the responsability of the yacht handicap certiticate and you must re-ap are made to the boat, such as adding a caps_2021.xisx Current handicap data in they also provide a calculator that works with the specific data from any particular boat.
-It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.
-The certificate should normally be renewed every three years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[: File:ByronHandicaps.xlsx view history]]) culator that works with the specific data at.
-It is the responsability of the yacht handicap certiticate and you must re-ap are made to the boat, such as adding a caps_2021.xisx Current handicap data in years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. + the fleet]] ([[:File:Byrowill make sure these are used to handicap races.] ===Current handicap data for the fleet=== [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[:File:ByronHandicaps.xlsx view history]]) years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. + the fleet]] ([[:File:Byrowill make sure these are used to handicap races.] ===Current handicap data for the fleet=== [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[:File:ByronHandicaps.xlsx view history]]) · - · · · · · · · · · · · · · · · · · · [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[: File:ByronHandicaps.xlsx view history]]) File: ByronHandicaps.xlsx[view history]]) br /> == Cruising in company == Members of the club join a number of informal cruises in company over the season including a much enjoyed day trip to Erith Yacht Club and back, enjoying the hospitality at Erith over lunch.
-Such events are very sociable as well as being excellent opportunities to gain experience on the river. ==Summer Cruise== The East Coast Cruise as it is usually known is an annual institution at GYC - a popular and enjoyable week long cruise in company out of the river and into the Thames Estuary and occasionally beyond.
+The Byron James website includes data for most yacht classes they also provide a calculator that works with the specific data from any particular boat.
+It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must reapif significant changes are made to the boat, such as adding a spinnaker.

+The certificate should normally be renewed every three years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. + [[Media:ByronHandicaps 2022.xlsx Current handicap data f the fleet]] ([[:File:ByronHandicaps 2022.xlsx view history]])

+===Current handicap data for the fleet===

+[[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[:File: ByronHandicaps.xlsx view history]])

+== Cruising in company ==

+Members of the club join a number of informal cruises in company over the season including a much enjoyed day trip to Erith Yacht Club and back, enjoying the hospitality at Erith over lunch.
+Such events are very sociable as well as being excellent opportunities to gain experience on the river.

+==Summer Cruise==

+The East Coast Cruise as it is usually known is an annual institution at GYC - a popular and enjoyable week long cruise in company out of the river and into the Thames Estuary and occasionally beyond.
 Destinations usually range from the Swale on the Kent side to the Blackwater Orwell and Deben, to name but a few, on the Essex and Suffolk side.
-Over the years the cruise has taken the fleet further afield and to other destinations but where- ever, the intention is to follow an itinerary suitable for a range of boat sizes and range experience of skipper and crew.
-The cruise is an ideal way for those less confident in sailing further than the Thames itself at Greenwich to gain experience and benefit from the support of other club members and the fleet. ==The East Coast Cr
+Over the years the cruise has taken the fleet further afield and to other destinations but wherever, the intention is to follow an itinerary suitable for a range of boat sizes and range experience of skipper and crew.
+The cruise is an ideal way for those less confident in sailing further than the Thames itself at Greenwich to gain experience and benefit from the support of other club

+members and the fleet.

++ ==The East Coast Cruise==

-Export: 02.05.2024
+Export: 08.05.2024